 Since then, he has been deeply involved in all aspects of theatre.
 He directed his first production (a Chekhov one-acter, The Anniversary) while at university in 1966 and, as a playwright, his first play to be performed professionally (The Passion, a version of the medieval Mystery Plays) was produced in 1975.

-He has directed more than 65 productions with school and youth groups and professional companies.
-For the last ten years most of his work has been with KG Productions, a company he founded in 1999.
-Work with KG has included Theatre in Education, corporate productions, new writing (the company commissioned, produced and toured novelist Chaz Brenchley's first play A Cold Coming) and touring pantos.
-In 2009 he was invited by the Customs House, South Shields, to direct an open-air, site-specific version of The Tempest, the first in an annual summerShakespeare in the Park event using an ensemble of some of the region's leading professional actors and in 2010 he directed Romeo and Juliet.
+He has directed more than 70 productions with school and youth groups and professional companies.
+Since the turn of the century most of his directing work has been with KG Productions, a company he founded in 1999.
+Work with KG has included theatre-in-education, corporate productions, new writing (the company commissioned, produced and toured novelist Chaz Brenchley's first play A Cold Coming) and touring pantos.
+In 2009, he was invited by the Customs House, South Shields to direct an open-air, site-specific version of The Tempest, the first in an annual summer Shakespeare in the Park event using an ensemble of some of the region's leading professional actors and in 2010 he directed Romeo and Juliet.

 Other writing includes It's Behind You: The Story of Panto (New Holland Publishers 2003).
-Between 1968 and 1980 he was a regular contributor to The Stage, Cabaret and Variety Revue and Musicians Only and had a two-year spell as theatre correspondent for BBC Radio Newcastle.
+Between 1968 and 1980, he was a regular contributor to The Stage, Cabaret and Variety Revue and Musicians Only and had a two-year spell as theatre correspondent for BBC Radio Newcastle.

 He taught drama in schools and with youth theatres, and has also done drama work with recovering addicts, adults with severe learning disabilities and run a two-year drama course for adults under the auspices of a local Adult and Community Learning department.